 If you feel like the COVID-19 pandemic robbed you of your ability to live a normal life, you’re not alone.
 Restrictions on travel, entertainment and other social gatherings put an abrupt halt to daily activities around the globe.

-Now, after more than a year of being cooped up and a gradual return to the workforce, it’s natural to want to splurge on vacations, consumer items and experiences that the pandemic stole from you over the past year.
+Now, after years of being cooped up and a return to the workforce, it’s natural to want to splurge on vacations, consumer items and experiences that the pandemic stole from you.
 While revenge spending to get back at COVID-19 could provide temporary satisfaction, it might also hurt your finances.

 Here are some tips for splurging a bit while still managing your budget.